At the start of each year, I have emails in my inbox from people who need my help with budgeting.

 Also, a budget must be visited regularly as life does change.

-For example, when we had our son we needed lots of baby products that we never considered before.
+For example, when we had our son, we needed many baby products that we had never considered before.

 Important Expenses For You Or Your Family